tus/tus-v2/draft-ietf-resumable-uploads-protocol.md

 Author/change controller: IETF

-Specification document(s): This document
+Specification: This document

 Related information: n/a

-This specification registers the following entry in the HTTP/2 Settings registry established by [HTTP2]:

-Name: SETTINGS_RESUMABLE_UPLOAD

-Code: 0xfd0g

-Initial value: 0

-Specification: This document

-This specification registers the following entry in the HTTP/3 Settings registry established by [HTTP3]:
+This specification registers the following entry in the "HTTP Status Codes" registry:

-Name: SETTINGS_RESUMABLE_UPLOAD

-Code: 0xfd0g
+Code: 104

-Initial value: 0
+Description: Upload Resumption Supported

 Specification: This document